 Recipe for relaunching aerospace sector missing public support, report says

-By Julien Arsenault, The Canadian Press
+November 3, 2020 by Julien Arsenault, The Canadian Press

 MONTREAL – The aerospace industry is calling for government funding to help it weather the turbulence caused by the COVID-19 pandemic, even as some in the sector say it must also work to change public perceptions and rally taxpayers to its cause.